 If you’re going to take your business online, then you need to rethink your business model.
 For one thing, you have to consider how to deliver your products or service to consumers.
 Product-based stores will often start an eCommerce store and list their products for sale so customers can check out at any time.

 However, for businesses like gyms or studios, it might be a little more complex—but not impossible.
-Identify how you can offer your product to customers via the internet, say online classes or membership programs, and then offer a more reasonable rate especially if consumers don’t get to enjoy the full benefits of your offer like before, e.g. being able to use your equipment and venue, etc.
+Identify how you can offer your product to customers via the internet, say online classes or membership programs in a gym's a club management system, and then offer a more reasonable rate especially if consumers don’t get to enjoy the full benefits of your offer like before, e.g. being able to use your equipment and venue, etc.

 This may also be an opportunity to think of new ways to serve customers with new online products.
 Get creative and go back to the heart of your business.
 What can you still offer to customers, knowing that we mostly live our lives online?

 Create Your Website

 To migrate your business online, you need a home on the internet, so a website is key.
 Your website serves as your 24/7 billboard—customers can learn about your offers, browse your catalogs, and discover things about your business all on their own.
 This is also the place where customers are able to book services, purchase products, and even create membership accounts with your brand.
 To follow security measures and have a safer digital footprint, consider mastering cyber security and ensuring your online safety.

 Build the minimum viable version of your website that contains basic information like:

 - Your products or offers

 - How to do business with you (shop now, book an appointment, etc.)